-All ten of the diffuser ports were measured internally to detect sediment build-up.
+Representative diffuser ports were measured internally to detect sediment build-up.
+The offshore most diffuser "A", a middle area location at diffuser "E", and the inshore diffuser "J" were sounded.
 A 1-inch diameter galvanized steel pipe fitted with a 90-degree elbow at the insertion end was introduced through the duckbill valve to allow vertical sounding measurement using a flexible fiberglass tape measure weighted with a 16-ounce spherical lead weight.

-Image 4 - Diffuser sounding device
+Image 5 - Diffuser sounding device

 The distance of travel from the elevation of the duckbill to the contact at the invert of the pipe was measured and recorded.
 Using lessons learned from previous surveys the diver was able to 'jig' the lead ball up and down and interpret the density of the material contacted.
-The process is recorded on survey video file "2020_OutfallSurvey_Diffuser Section" from 10:58:10 to 10:59:50 Findings and observations are shown in Table 1.
+Findings and observations are shown in Table 1.

-Diffuser Sounding (ft) Location 2020 2019 2018 Α 8.5 / 3-4" of gelatinous material then hard and firm surface 8.1 8.0 В 8.6 / 2-3' of gelatinous material then firm 7.9 N/A С 8.3 / soft material 8.1 8.0 D 8.0 / firm material N/A N/A E 8.5 / firm material N/A 8.0 F 8.1 / firm material - riser not vertical (leaning roughly north-south) N/A 8.0 G 7.8 / firm material - riser not vertical (leaning towards shore) N/A N/A Н 7.8 / firm material - riser not vertical (leaning towards shore) 8.1 N/A I 8.1 / firm material - riser leaning offshore, duckbill oriented 8.0 N/A pointed upstream J 8.6 / hard contact, riser not vertical (towards shore) 8.6 N/A
+Diffuser 2023 Previous

+Location Sounding (ft) 2022 2021 2020 2019 2018

+Α 8.5 / 3-4" of soft, somewhat 'fluffy' material then hard and firm surface 8.5 8.5 8.5 8.1 8.0

+В N/A 8.4 N/A 8.6 7.9 N/A

+С N/A N/A N/A 8.3 8.1 8.0

+D 8.5 / firm material "dull" no "ring" of sounding weight on impact 8.5 N/A 8.0 N/A N/A

+E N/A N/A 8.5 8.5 N/A 8.0

+F N/A N/A N/A 8.1 N/A 8.0

+G N/A 8.1 N/A 7.8 N/A N/A

+н 8.0 / soft feeling contact of sounding weight, then firm material underneath N/A N/A 7.8 8.1 N/A

+I N/A N/A N/A 8.1 8.0 N/A

+J 8.0 / firm contact with invert (riser not vertical) 8.1 8.6 8.6 8.6 N/A

-Table 1 - 2020 Outfall Soundings and previous comparatives
+Table 1 - 2021 Diffuser Soundings and previous comparatives

-Note that in previous years a 1-inch hex nut was used as the sounding weight and was considerably lighter in weight than the lead used in 2020.
+Note that prior to the 2020 soundings a 1-inch hex nut was used as the sounding weight and was considerably lighter in weight than the lead used beginning in 2020.
 We determined that a heavier (lead) weight would give better tactile feedback into the interior deposited material.
-This heavier weight accounts for the differences in dimensions from previous soundings.
-In the 2020 survey, using the heavier spherical lead weight the diver was able to get a much more discernable feeling as to the density and behavior of the interior material.
+This heavier weight accounts for the differences in dimensions from previous soundings and using the heavier spherical lead weight enables the diver to be able to get a much more discernable feeling as to the density and behavior of the interior material.

-The diver felt as if the material farther out towards the dead flow area under and beyond the last diffuser "A" was a softer and lighter density material, characterized by the diver as feeling "gelatinous" or "pudding-like" when tapped by the round lead sounding weight.
-Moving upstream, the material had a feedback consistency described as "softer, but less penetrable after the feeling of initial contact resistance", while the farther upstream material "thudded like wet sand".
+Consistent with the preceding three years (2020,21,22), the diver felt as if the material farther out towards the dead flow area under and beyond the last diffuser "A" was a softer and lighter density material, characterized by the diver as feeling "gelatinous" or "pudding-like" when tapped by the round lead sounding weight.
+Moving upstream, the material has a feedback consistency described as "softer, but less penetrable after the feeling of initial contact resistance", while the farther upstream material "thudded like wet sand".
 Finally, the upstream-most diffuser "J" had a distinct clunk livelier and closer to a "ring" that the diver believes was likely the actual invert pipe surface with little or no material over it to deaden the feel.